besworks/GestureController/README.md

 ## Events

 The controller will emit events for `up`, `down`, `left`, & `right` swipes.
-With each of these gestures a `move` event is also emitted.
+With each of these gestures a general `move` event is also emitted.

-The native `click` and `contextmenu` events will still fire on your target if using a mouse but are suppressed for touch inputs and the controller will emit `tap` and `hold` events instead.
+The native `click` and `contextmenu` events will still fire on your target if using a mouse but are suppressed for touch inputs and the controller will emit `tap`, `hold` and `release` events instead.

 To attach an event handler, use the `on(eventType)` method.